 You can use the following steps to format an FPM boot device and install new firmware from a TFTP server.
-This procedure is based on the procedure Installing FIM firmware from the BIOS after a reboot.

 Set up a TFTP server and copy the firmware file into the TFTP server default folder.

 Log into to the primary FIM CLI and enter the following command: